What is a VBA module and how is a VBA module used? - VBA Tutorial

 Scroll < > picture if hidden.

-In the Excel VBA example above, the three module types can be seen in the Editor, they are: Standard, Class and Object.
+In the Excel VBA example above, the three module types can be seen in the Editor, they are: Standard, Class, and Object.
 When typing your VBA code, you make use of the Object and Standard modules the most to create your program.
 The most common one to use is the Standard module.
-If you want to build a Class module for a complex object, it is better to use VB.Net to build it and call it from VBA.
+If you want to build a Class module for a complex object, it is better to use VB.Net to build it and then call it from VBA.

 What is contained in a VBA module?